In this Article

-- Parents can begin with researching on the impact of social networking sites on children and educating them about the pros and cons of it.
-Initially set boundaries on what sites they can be on and for how long.
+- Begin with researching on the impact of social networking sites on children and educating them about the pros and cons of it.
+Initially, set boundaries on what sites they can be on and for how long.

-- Encourage your children to engage more in actual communication with people rather than online networking.
+- Encourage your children to engage in more real life communication with people, rather than online networking.
 They need to be taught the importance of spending more time in real life friendships and activities.

 - Instead of constantly lecturing them about the bad influence of social media on children, encourage other interests or passions they may have.
 It could be hobbies, sports, social work or anything that is not virtual.

 - If your child is often upset after looking at their phones or their time online, talk to them about it.
-They may need guidance on how not to take to their heart, what happens to them online.
+They may need guidance on how not to take things that happen online, to their heart.

 - Ensure they spend only as enough time on it as it is useful.
 You may even allow social media time as a reward for good behaviour.

-- Let them understand that having 500 friends on Facebook doesn’t mean they are cool and social or popular.
+- Let them understand that having 500 friends on Facebook doesn’t mean they are cool, social, or popular.

-- Emphasize the difference between the spelling of social networking and spelling in real.
+- Emphasise the difference between social networking and real life.